 Having a centennial house inspired Harris to become involved in both the Ypsilanti Heritage Foundation and the Historical Society.
 The Heritage Foundation initiates many programs to preserve the Ypsilanti area.
 Harris worked to save the Towner and Stachlewitz Houses from destruction and was chairperson of the Huron Street Historical Walk.
 This tour enabled people to see, learn and appreciate the architecture in the area.
 The Walk consisted of open house tours, and public discussions on significant buildings in the area.

 Another of Harris' involvements includes his service as vice chairman of the Historical District Commission.
 With it's more than 700 buildings, the Ypsilanti Historic District is one of the largest in the country.
 Residents of the district are made aware of the strict city ordinances enforced through the Commission.
 All alterations and repairs must be approved by permit through the commission.
-The Commission also acts in giving advice home owners and private businesses on preserving an improving their buildings.
+The Commission also acts in giving advice to home owners and private businesses on preserving an improving their buildings.

 Harris has learned that "the long standing history (of Ypsilanti) has proven to be a cultured community... place that everyone looked to with respect."
 Quoting a long-time resident of his neighborhood, Miss Evangeline Lewis, Harris said that "Historical Ypsilanti was an elegant place, but it wasn't stuffy."